101 Cooking For Two

 It's much easier to make and less messy than rolled enchilada casseroles.
 It has an easy homemade enchilada sauce that is much better than the canned alternative.
 You can use raw chicken cooked in the sauce or rotisserie chicken to speed things up.

-- Remove the chicken and shred.
+4. Remove to cutting board and shred.
 Divide into three equal piles.

 🐓How to Use Rotisserie Chicken